 six

 If the text is too long, the too long part will become an ellipsis.
 The display is IE5, FF is invalid, but can be hidden.
-IE6 is valid<DIV STYLE=&ldquo; width:120px; height:50px; border:1px solid blue; overflow:hidden; text-overflow:ellipsis&rdquo;> < NOBR>For example, there is a long line of text that cannot be displayed in the table.
+IE6 is valid<DIV STYLE=“ Width: 120px; height: 50px; border: 1px solid blue; overflow: hidden; text overflow: ellipsis”><NOBR>For example, there is a line of text that is too long to display in a table.
 Phontol.com</NOBR>

-Fixed width Chinese character truncation: overflow: hidden; text-overflow:ellipsis; white-space:nowrap; (However, it can only process the truncation of text on one line, and cannot process multiple lines.)
+Fixed width Chinese character truncation: overflow: hidden; text-overflow:ellipsis;white-space:nowrap; (However, it can only process the truncation of text on one line, and cannot process multiple lines.)
 (IE5 and above) FF cannot, it only hides.

 seven